 - Plan to submit your form with one image at a time.

 The artist profile is set up to display videos either from YouTube or from Vimeo.
 To get the url for your video

 - go to the view page of your video

 - copy the website address from the URL bar

 - paste it into the artist profile form.

 here is an example of what the URL looks like: https://www.youtube.com/watch?v=R-CauQXNRig

 Whenever possible, schools are requested to work with eligible local Artists.
-When local Artists are not available in the disciplines and/or specialties requested by schools, Artist travel will be eligible.
+When local Artists are not available in the disciplines and/or specialties requested by schools, Artists will be eligible for travel expenses.
 In regions where a visiting Artist/Arts organization is required to travel further than 125 km each way, ELAN will request that schools select an Artist/Arts Organization available to work with multiple schools in a School Board and/or geographic region when possible.
 See details on page 3 of the guideline for eligible artists’ fees and expenses.